yizhen20133868/CI-ToD/README.md

 The parameters we use are configured in the `configure`.
 If you need to adjust them, you can modify them in the relevant files or append parameters to the command.

-Finally, you can check the results in `logs` folder.Also,  you can run fitlog command to visualize the results.
+Finally, you can check the results in `logs` folder.Also,  you can run fitlog command to visualize the results:

 ```
 fitlog log logs/